 DESCRIPTION: Speech is a course for students who want to learn to think clearly and express themselves effectively before an audience, and prepares students for college and their careers.
 The course introduces the beginning speech student to a study of poise, use of body and voice, public speaking, oral interpretation of literature, and beginning argumentation.
 Throughout the semester we will cover: public speaking, basic forensic debate, and job interviewing skills.
-Within this process students will develop skills in reading, writing, speaking, listening, thinking, research, construction of writing and presenting with audience purpose in mind, as well as organization of materials.
+Within this process students will develop skills in reading, writing, speaking, listening, thinking, research, construction of arguments, organization of materials, and debate participation.